asaarinen/spherical-map/README.md

         carto project.mml | grep -v "[millstone]" > project.xml

-4. run tilerender.js as follows to generate the tiles:
+4. run tileserver.js as follows to generate the tiles:

-        node tilerender.js project.xml 1
+        node tileserver.js project.xml 1

     This will render all tiles for zoomlevel 1 and store them in a directory "tiles-1"

     Alternatively, you may just run

-        node tilerender.js project.xml
+        node tileserver.js project.xml

-    which will run the tile server in an on-demand mode, rendering any requested tiles that cannot be found in the file system.
+    which will run the tile server in an on-demand mode, serving the tiles over HTTP and rendering any requested tiles that cannot be found in the file system.

 The tile server in its current form is not really ready to be used for production tile rendering or serving.
 It was just needed to be able to develop and test the tile rendering process for this experiment.